-Dimanche ("Sunday") is 2011 animated short film by Patrick Doyon.
+Dimanche ("Sunday") is a 2011 animated short film (ten minutes) by Patrick Doyon.
 It was produced by the National Film Board of Canada.

 - Creepy Crows: The crows on the power lines that caw loudly and stand by to feast on roadkill.